Monday, April 27, 2015

 The library, appropriately in the east (at 29 rue des Haies, 20th district)

-The only métro stop named after a woman alone.
+The only métro stop named after one woman.

 • She is part of popular culture

-Decor in the restaurant Les Trois Frères in La Goutte d'Or.
+In the restaurant Les Trois Frères, La Goutte d'Or.

 # # #

-But there's a contradiction: Her demand during La Commune that a hostage be shot each day contrasts with her legendary kindness, including climbing down from a barricade to rescue a cat.
+But there's a contradiction: Her demand during La Commune that a hostage be shot each day contrasts with her legendary kindness, even climbing down from a barricade to rescue a cat.

 Was that exaltation due to the man in her life, the fanatical

-The Red Virgin, narration of Alain Decaux, YouTube 2019 (in French)
+La Vierge rouge narration of Alain Decaux, YouTube 2019

 As police chief in La Commune's tragic last days, he had City Hall with its ceiling by Delacroix burned, ordered the execution of the kindly Archbishop of Paris with five other ecclesiastics and tried to have 20 more hostages shot (the prison director did not obey).